znuny/Znuny-HealthStatus/doc/en/feature.md

 # Functionality

-This package contains a monitoring web service which provides information and details about the daemon tasks and the mail queue state.
+This package provides a web service for monitoring.
+The web service provides information about the status of the daemon tasks and e-mail communication.

-These are the default modules from the recurrent cron tasks:

-- ArticleSearchIndexRebuild
-- CommunicationLogDelete
-- ConfigurationDeploymentCleanup
-- CoreCacheCleanup
-- EscalationCheck
-- GenerateDashboardStats
-- GeneticInterfaceDebugLogCleanup
-- LoaderCacheDelete
-- MailAccountFetch
-- MailQueueSend
-- RenewCustomerSMIMECertificates
-- SessionDeleteExpired
-- SpoolMailsReprocess
-- TicketAcceleratorRebuild
-- TicketDraftDeleteExpired
-- TicketNumberCounterCleanup
-- TicketPendingCheck
-- TicketUnlockTimeout
-- WebUploadCacheCleanup

-Automatically executed (scheduled) generic agents are also returned by the web service.
+The following information is included:

+1. the daemon status
+2. number of e-mails waiting in the Znuny mail queue
+3. regularly executed tasks of the daemon
+4. regularly running generic agents
+5. currently running daemon tasks
+6. pending daemon tasks
+7. information on the communication protocol and the e-mail accounts

-The API key required for the request is generated automatically and can be changed later in the system configuration `Znuny::HealthStatus::API::Key`.
+The API key required for the call is generated automatically and can be changed later in the system configuration `Znuny::HealthStatus::API::Key`.
+You can use the optional parameter `LogHours` to change how far back the communication protocol is checked.
+The default time is one hour.

 Example requests: